Crochet Summer Top Pattern: 5 Easy Ideas + a Free V-Stitch Tee

 Always Swatch for Gauge

-The single most important step before beginning any crochet summer top pattern free is making a gauge swatch.
-Crochet a 4-inch by 4-inch square using the yarn and hook specified in the pattern, then count your stitches and rows.
-If your numbers do not match the pattern’s gauge, adjust your hook size up or down until they align.
+The single most important step before you start any garment is a gauge swatch.
+Crochet a 4-inch square in the pattern’s yarn and hook, then count your stitches and rows.
+If they don’t match, adjust your hook size up or down until they do.

 Gauge affects every measurement in a garment pattern.
 Even a small difference of half a stitch per inch can make your finished top several inches too big or too small.
 Taking ten minutes to swatch can save you hours of frustration and wasted yarn later.